How to Make Homemade Pumpkin Puree

 When it’s throughly cooked, a fork should easily pierce the pumpkin flesh.

-The skins of the roasted pumpkins are wrinkled and moist looking after roasting .
-They are ready to peel off easily by hand.
+The skins of the roasted pumpkin are creased and wrinkled and ready to peel away easily.

 How the cooked skins should look.
 They should peel right off!